Georgia GOP congressional race gets personal over illegal immigrant ad claims

 "Your clever attempt to pigeon-hole your defamatory statements by claiming that it only refers to the period 2003-2010 is laughable and will be easily destroyed when presented to a jury," Guldenschuh wrote.

-In a new ad, Greene then went on to accuse Cowan of failing to use E-Verify for his business, Cortez Toys, which she says has shipped toy-making jobs off to "Communist China."
+In a new ad, Greene then went on to accuse Cowan of failing to use E-Verify for his business, Cortex Toys, which she says has shipped jobs off to "Communist China."

 "The real hypocrisy of this lie and attack on me and my company is the fact that John Cowan does not have any of his companies registered on E-verify," Greene said.
-"His own toy company, Cortez Toys, which manufactures its toys in China and operates out of a warehouse in Rome, Ga., is not registered on E-verify.
+"His own toy company, Cortex Toys, which manufactures its toys in China and operates out of a warehouse in Rome, Ga., is not registered on E-verify.
 So not only does John Cowan send American jobs overseas, he also does not verify [the] legality of citizenship of employees here in the U.S."

 Cowan's campaign, however, dismissed Greene's counterclaim as a "diversionary tactic."